webrtc-for-the-curious/webrtc-for-the-curious/content/docs/03-connecting.md

 weight: 4
 ---

-## Why do I need a dedicated subsystem for connecting?
+## Why does WebRTC need a dedicated subsystem for connecting?

 WebRTC will go to great lengths to achieve direct bi-directional communication between two WebRTC Agents.
 This connection style is also known as peer-to-peer.
 Establishing peer-to-peer connectivity can be difficult though.
 These agents could be in different networks with no direct connectivity!